SaptakGit/namasteReactFoodApp/readme.md

 There are two approaches on How the UI data fetach from baeckend.
     1.As soon as our page load we can make a call to the API and when we get the data we can render the UI.
+    Loads --> API --> Render

     2. As soon as the page load we will render the UI after that we will make as API call and as soon as we get data from the API we will re-render the API with new data.
+    Loads --> Render --> API --> Re-Render

+useEffect hook: it comes with two arguments
+1. callback function
+2. dependency array
+it is called after body component is rendered.
+If we have to do something after rendering we have to write it inside useEffect.

+fetch() is browser function given by javascript.

+Allow CORS: Access-Control-Allow-Origin: Chrome extention

+Shimmer UI

+conditional rendering: if we have an condition and render on besis of that condition then it is called as conditional rendeting.

+Why dowe need State veriable:
+    Suppose we want to change the name of a button from Login to Logout whenever we click it.
+If we use a normal JS let veriable with a callback function, the variable will get changed but the UI will not rendered.
+That why we use local State variable.So that he UI gets changed whenever we update the veriable.